guansss/webpack-monkey/README.md

 ### Why HMR?

-When developing userscripts, you'll most likely want to enable HMR to prevent page reloads, because you have no direct access to the target page's states and will lose them all when reloading, which is very annoying and slows down the development.
+When developing userscripts, you'll most likely want to enable HMR to prevent page reloads, because you have no direct access to the target page's states and will lose them all when reloading, for example the position in an infinite scroll list, which is very annoying and slows down the development.

 ### webpack's standard method